chrisgrieser/shimmering-focus/README.md

 In accordance with the minimalistic philosophy of the theme, unnecessary UI elements of some plugins have also been removed.
 However, you can still access the full plugin functionality.

 - Kanban: Right-click cards to edit them.
-- Sliding Panes: Enable `Swap Rotated Header Direction` in the Sliding pane Settings.
+- Sliding Panes: Enable `Swap Rotated Header Direction` in the Sliding Pane Settings.
-- Breadcrumbs: Refresh the index via Command Palette
+- Breadcrumbs: Even with buttons removed, you can refresh the index via Command Palette
-- Quick Explorer: Re-enable the title bar with the Style Settings Plugin for the breadcrumbs
+- Quick Explorer: Re-enable the title bar with the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/) for the breadcrumbs
-- Ozan's Image in Editor: Image Sizes are affected by the Image Settings & the Max View Feature.
+- Ozan's Image in Editor: Image Sizes are affected by the Image Settings & by the Max View Feature.
-- Starred (Core Plugin): To be able to star searches, re-enable the Starred pane buttons with the Style Settings Plugins
+- Starred (Core Plugin): To be able to star searches, re-enable the Starred pane buttons with the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/)

 ## Installation
 You can find *Shimmering Focus* in Obsidian's community themes browser under `Obsidian Settings ➞ Appearance ➞ Themes ➞ Manage`.